ianfreeman519/CMSE_PhD/NOTES.md

     - This part goes WAY over my head, because its full of `if (integrator == "thing") {` commands, which I understand at face value, but the details of this step are lost on me.
     - I believe this step is initializing the integrator so it can be called faster (?) in the future.
  6. (Line 364) Initial conditions from problem generator.
-    - This is where the "Initialize()" function is called, but I cannot find *where* this is defined.
-TODO find where Initialize function is defined.
+    - This is where the "Initialize()" function is called, but I cannot find *where* this is defined. (old to do) find where Initialize function is defined.
  7. (Line 390) Create output object, and output ICs
     - This part is not the problem part, and there is nothing immediately confusing about it, so I am moving on.
     - Run from src/outputs/outputs.cpp (and .hpp)